zweilosec/Infosec-Notes/os-agnostic/scripting/script-language-comparison.md

 #### Output

-Let’s assume that our above code is stored in a file called Test.bat.
+Let's assume that our above code is stored in a file called Test.bat.
 The above command will produce the following output if the batch file passes the command line arguments of 1,2 and 3 as Test.bat 1 2 3.

 ```
 1